arnim/p4nreana-tutorials/README.md

 ## Getting started
 ### Install Miniconda
-You can skip this if you have already one.
+You can skip this if you have it already.

 Install conda first:
 * Linux:
 ```